rockapot/crash/Story/Hour 13 - Sara.md

 “*Tell me!*”
 Em closed her eyes.
 Blessed mother what could she say?
 Was there a protocol for this?
 “Your upper torso.
 Likely your heart.
 Your lungs.”
 And she added in a whisper: “Maybe more.”
-Sara sat back and cried unashamedly and Em felt her own tears coming.
+Sara sat back with eyes stunned and watery and Em felt her own tears coming.
 Footfalls of a formation approached from behind her, the rattle of a drip line on the grated deck.
-She took a bandage—no, two, three—and leaned forward and wiped the girl’s face.
+She took a bandage—no, two, three—and leaned forward and wiped tears from the girl’s face.
 *Mother Star, if you’re there, if you’re merciful, just freeze time, let me stay with this one.
 She’s not dying but look at her she’s naked and she’s terrified.
 Mother Star please.*
 The spotlight returned, bright from behind Em, but this time Sara paid it no mind.
 “Em?
 Is that you?” said a male voice on the other side of the beacon.